rbakker/FancyPipe/sphinx/parallelprogramming.rst

 The onetask.py code contains the following essential elements:

-* from fancypipe import * => this imports the public elements of the fancypipe module, after the system path has been updated to include the fancypipe folder.
+* from fancypipe import * => this imports the public elements of the fancypipe task, after the system path has been updated to include the fancypipe folder.

-* class DoSquare(FancyModule) => this is how a task is created; it must be derived from the *FancyModule* class.
+* class DoSquare(FancyTask) => this is how a task is created; it must be derived from the *FancyTask* class.
 Of course, in practice your tasks should do more complex operations to offset the overhead introduced by the task definitions.

 * inputs = odict( ... ) => This defines the inputs of the task, whereby *odict* is defined in fancypipe as an alias to OrderedDictionary.